proglang/ldgv/README.md

-# ldgv - Label dependent session types
+# Gradual LDLC

-This reponsitory contains an implementation of a frontend (parser and type checker) for LDGV.
+An implementation of a frontend (parser and type checker) for LDGV, a type system for label-dependent session types.
+LDLC is a proper subset of LDGV.

+The typechecker has been extended to GLDLC.

 ## requirements

-Installation of the Haskell stack, tested with Version 1.9.3
+Installation of the Haskell stack Version 2.7.1 or a recent version of docker (see last section).

 ## build

 In the toplevel directory:

-`stack build`
+* `stack build` (obtains and builds compiler and libraries according to the resolver lts-13.19 and) compiles the type checker

 ## usage

 In the toplevel directory:

+`stack test` runs tests for scanner and parser

+To run the toplevel CLI:

-`stack exec ld-session-code-exe`
+`stack run`

 The input syntax is explained in file `syntax.txt`.
 There are examples in the `examples` directory.
-Source files end in `.ldgv`.
+Source files that contain LDLC or LDGV end in `.ldgv`.
 They should be redirected into the executable as in

-`stack exec ld-session-code-exe < examples/node.ldgv`
+`stack run < examples/node.ldgv`

-There are further test cases in `example-inputs`, but this file contains single lines which test subtyping and other features in isolation.
+There are further test cases in `example-inputs`.
+This file contains single lines which test subtyping and other features in isolation.
+It can be processed as a whole.

+Examples specific for GLDLC are marked by the file extension `.gldlc`.

+* `examples-subtyping-dynamic.txt` exercises subtyping.
+This file can be processed as a whole.
+* `section1.gldlc` contains all LDLC and GLDLC code from Section 1 of the paper.
+* `section2.gldlc` LDLC and GLDLC examples from Section 2, except:
+* `examples/person.gldlc` an example built on the Person datatype in section 2.4.
+* `examples/optionalint.gldlc` an examples built on the OptionalInt dataype in section 2.4.

+## using the docker image

+Instead of installing stack on your local machine, you can run the whole process with docker (which needs to be installed).
+This is a quick-and-dirty image, but it seems to work ok.

+* Build the image using `docker build -t pthie/gldlc .`
+* Redirect the input files into `docker run -i pthie/gldlc`